adilurrahim/batch_rr2/README.md

     --parallel
 ```

 > Use the --insurance flag to restrict calculations to insured structures only.
-If a number is provided (e.g., --insurance 25), it controls the number of iterations for stochastic assignment.
+If a number is provided (e.g., --insurance 32), it controls the number of iterations for stochastic assignment.
 If used without a value (i.e., --insurance), the default is 10 iterations.
 > Add --parallel for faster geographic attribute extraction.
-> Add --existing_geo to use precomputed geospatial attributes.
+> Add --existing_geo to use precomputed geospatial attributes (if any).
+> Example inference scripts to batch-run premium calculations across multiple simulations using predefined bash commands are stored in infer_scripts folder.
 ---

 #### Customization via CLI